ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 ---
  **UPDATE:** I was informed that I was not using the original sheet music by FZ.
 So I am in the process of modifying the code, and will add it to this write-up when it is finished!
 (Thanks [Scott](https://www.reddit.com/user/geoscott/)!)

+~

 I determined that I would code this up.

 Here is [the transcription](https://polynome.net/wp-content/uploads/2020/02/Zappa-The-Black-Page-Terry-Bozzio.pdf) (PDF) by Phillip Albright, as played by Terry Bozzio.
 And here are the first 9 bars:

 ![black-page-ex.png](black-page-ex.png)

 This piece is not easy to play...
-The audio for that first revision is below.
+The audio for that Bozzio revision is below.

-Here are first six bars of the sheet music for the "official" transcription:
+But here are first six bars of the sheet music for the "official" transcription:

 ![black-page-8-bars.png](black-page-8-bars.png)